How Cold Plunges Can Help Manage Anxiety And Depression

 Cold water immersion can also lead to a reduction in inflammation and stress hormones in the body.
 Studies have shown that cold therapy can decrease levels of pro-inflammatory markers, such as cytokines, which are involved in the body’s immune response.
 Moreover, it helps regulate the production of cortisol, a stress hormone that can contribute to anxiety and depression when elevated for prolonged periods.

-See also Cold Plunging For A Stronger Nervous System
+See also Cold Plunging And Its Effects On The Immune System

 Benefits of Cold Plunges for Anxiety